w3c/market-data-odrl-profile/NewTerms.md

 Range | Proper Interval

 Possible values are:
-* **md:Realtime:** Data received, used, or delivered with minimum latency after its time of origination, publication, or issue.
+* **Realtime:** Data received, used, or delivered with minimum latency after its time of origination, publication, or issue.
-* **md:Delayed:** Data received, used, or delivered at or after a specified time interval following its time of origination, publication, or issue.
+* **Delayed:** Data received, used, or delivered at or after a specified time interval following its time of origination, publication, or issue.
-* **md:Historical:** Data received, used, or delivered at least a calendar day (or 24 hours in 24-hour markets) after its time of origination, publication, or issue.
+* **Historical:** Data received, used, or delivered at least a calendar day (or 24 hours in 24-hour markets) after its time of origination, publication, or issue.
-* **md:Embargoed:** Data received, used, or delivered on or after a specified instant or future event.
+* **Embargoed:** Data received, used, or delivered on or after a specified instant or future event.

 Relevant instances are:
-* **md:OriginationTime:** The moment information condensces into data; the instant a price is struck and recorded
+* **Origination Time:** The moment information condensces into data; the instant a price is struck and recorded
-* **md:PublicationTime:** The instant data is released by the Originator for distribution
+* **Publication Time:** The instant data is released by the Originator for distribution
-* **md:IssueTime:** The instant data is accessed from the Originator and distributed
+* **Issue Time:** The instant data is accessed from the Originator and distributed
-* **md:MarketClose:** The time published by the venue specifying when a market closes
+* **Market Close:** The time published by the venue specifying when a market closes

 ***Example:** The Resource :R1 is realtime*
 ```turtle